Robots, Devices & Interfaces

 Raposa-NG GUI

-– Attitude Indicator, that is turned off when using the haptic attitude feedback device
+Attitude Indicator (turned off when using the haptic attitude feedback device)

 MEROP GUI for AMADEE-20